 Later on, head to the end of the market to find the hip and bustling entertainment area where there’s a wild array of bars and cafes selling cheap drinks and pumping out techno music.
 They’re made from shipping containers or old cars and lend the market a chaotic and fun feel.
-Head up the rooftops of the bars for a view across the market.
+Head up to the rooftops of the bars for a great view across the market.

 If you prefer live music then try the Frankfurt Bar.
 Frankfurt won’t let customers bring food in from outside, whereas some of the other bars will let you bring food in to eat as you enjoy the music.

 THINGS TO REMEMBER